ESV-Sweetplum/AFFINE/README.md

 ## Special thanks to:

 - [amoguSV](https://github.com/kloi34/AmoguSV): The internal logic for displacements, increments, and teleportation was taken from this plugin.
 Highly recommended to use this plugin alongside AFFINE.
+- [IceDynamix' Plugin Guide](https://github.com/IceDynamix/QuaverPluginGuide/blob/master/quaver_plugin_guide.md): All `imgui` documentation was from this document.
+This is almost necessary for new plugin developers.